IMPORTANT – if you learned about KohFounders via a referral, social media or other means outside of AngelList please note it in your application.

 I began my tech career at Organic where I was one of the first hires in the NY strategy group.
 While at Organic the company went public and the company was ultimately acquired by Omnicom.
 Finally I worked as a management consultant at McKinsey in Palo Alto and Los Angeles and in the M&A group at Salomon Smith Barney in New York.
 I have a BA from Yale University and an MBA from the Sloan School of Management at MIT.

-I will syndicate every deal where I can get allocation.
-My core focus is on early stage companies and as a result, I often will be investing in rounds where I am the first check.
-I will make every effort to get pro rata in later stage rounds.
-My deal flow sources include my other funds, scouts, advisors, fund LPs, team members, accelerators, service providers, entrepreneurs, other investors, etc. I receive hundreds of referrals every year and log over a thousand companies every year.
+I will syndicate primarily 2 types of deals- 1) co invest and pro rata into my existing companies 2) companies that do not fit my core thesis of formation/pre seed rounds based outside of the Bay Area.
+My primary focus is on super early stage companies and as a result, I often will be investing in companies where I am the first check and there is minimal social proof.
+I will make every effort to get pro rata in later stage rounds but can not guarantee this.
+My deal flow is primarily entrepreneurs I have invested in and/or worked with, co investors, my investors, advisors, service providers, etc. I receive hundreds of referrals every year and only make a few new investments a year.
+This is NOT a high velocity syndicate.